List of NHL seasons: 1917–1942: Early years

-Original Six era
+1942–1967: Original Six era

 Prior to the 1942–43 season, the New York Americans suspended operations.
 This reduced the number of teams to six, starting the 'Original Six' era.
 During the Original Six era, the NHL played in a single six-team division.
 Each season, four of the six teams qualified for the playoffs to determine the Stanley Cup and NHL champion.

-Expansion years
+1967–1992: Expansion era

 Since 1967, the league re-organized several times as it grew.
 In 1967, the league played in two divisions, with the playoff winner of each division playing off for the NHL championship.
 As the league grew the league changed its championship format to allow cross-over seeding, then changed to a division-based championship, leading to conference-based championship, with conference champions playing off for the Stanley Cup.
 In 1985, the Presidents' Trophy was inaugurated to reward the team with the top regular season record, irrespective of division or conference.